 - Profile of Susan Wood from the Skagit Herald

 - Find eelgrass on a lower tide on the beach of your choice.
 Stare into it and see what you can find.
 If you can, bring a magnifying glass to see the beauty of the grass.
 Write about it on Slack.
 [Almost every beach on our two islands has eelgrass nearby.]

 Erosion, Stormwater, Rain Gardens, Bluff Stability

-Speaker: Derek Hann is a Professional Engineer for the District.
-He works with all the District teams, but specializes in Green Stormwater Infrastructure and works closest with the Community Conservation Team.
+Speaker: Derek Hann is a Professional Engineer for the Snohomish Conservation District.
+He works with all the District teams, and specializes in Green Stormwater Infrastructure working most closely with the Community Conservation Team.
 He has designed nearly a thousand rain gardens and rainwater harvesting systems within Snohomish County and Camano, as well as many other systems for other Conservation Districts in the Puget Sound region.
 Derek has 14 years of engineering experience, and 10 years with the District.
 Derek graduated with a degree in Civil Engineering from the University of Idaho.

 Salmon Ecosystem & Habitat Recovery

 Class Description: Tamara Neuffer will talk with us about Stillaguamish Tribe's salmon recovery programs involving Stillaguamish River habitat restoration, hatchery program, along with salmon importance to the environment and to the culture.
 She will also describe her work with schools and how Sound Water Stewards have assisted "on the beach" educational activities in the past.